woman smiling on beach with yellow carry-on suitcase wide

 1-2-3-4-5-6 packing image

-Pack one hat, two pairs of shoes, three bottoms, four tops, five pairs of socks, and six pairs of underwear and you should have just enough to last you two weeks.
-Make sure you can mix and match clothing so you’re not sporting the same outfit every few days (even if you do, we won’t tell).
-Also key: find out if your accommodation offers laundry services in your Airbnb or for an additional hotel service fee.
+Pack one hat, two pairs of shoes, three bottoms, four tops, five pairs of socks and six pairs of underwear and you should have just enough to last you two weeks.
+Choose clothes that you can mix and match so you’re not sporting the same outfit every few days (even if you do, we won’t tell).
 Don’t forget to adjust this list for items specific to your trip, like bathing suits or hiking boots (which are bulky, so wear those in-flight).

 4. Pack a capsule wardrobe

 You don’t have to sacrifice style to save space.
-Create your own capsule wardrobe, a collection of basic, functional, versatile pieces you love to wear.
-When your simple but stylish wardrobe consists of outfits that work for sightseeing, beach days, nights on the town, and relaxing at the hotel — you can focus more on enjoying your trip instead of endlessly rummaging through your suitcase.
+Create your own capsule wardrobe, a collection of basic, functional and versatile pieces that are easily interchangeable.
+With your simple but stylish wardrobe, you can maximize the number of outfits you create.
+Put together outfits that work for more than one type of activity: from sightseeing, to beach days and even nights out on the town.

 Think multi-use staples, not this season's must-haves.